jimdytt/jimdytt.github.io/_posts/2017-04-25-april-demos.md

 A quick update of work in progress.

 The scenes are in rough order of complexity in terms of people count.
 Coloured boxes show a person tracked across multiple tracks.
 The thinner purple/pink box shows a single track.
- Full re-identification still needs to be completed.
+Each unique person is tracked at least once, but full re-identification  needs to be completed.

 #### Sample Detection Videos - Work in Progress